Business Phone Options: Landline vs VoIP vs Virtual

 Virtual phone systems give you a business number that forwards to your existing devices.
 No hardware, no desk phones, no PBX.
 Calls to your business number ring on your cell phone, laptop, or whatever device you designate.

 Think of it as a professional layer on top of your personal phone.
 You get a separate business number, basic call routing, and voicemail without carrying a second device.
+For more on this option, see our guide on getting a virtual phone number for business.

 Cost Comparison: The Real Numbers